-Each August through October since 1977, the photo-worthy Maryland Renaissance Festival has re-created a 16th-century English Tudor village in the era of William Shakespeare, Edmund Spenser, Thomas More and Henry VIII.
+Renaissance festivals have become popular throughout the United States.
+Each August through October since 1977, the Maryland Renaissance Festival has re-created a 16th-century English Tudor village in the era of William Shakespeare, Edmund Spenser, Thomas More and Henry VIII.
+The village, built on the grounds of the Anne Arundel Fairgrounds attracts an average of 14,700 visitors each day.

-Attendees enjoy a variety of fare from more than 40 food outlets and shop at 130 craft shops for stained glass, sculptures, jewelry, pottery, wood-butchery, leatherwork, inlay work, clothing, and glass-blown creations.
+Shop at the more than 130 craft shops for stained glass, sculptures, jewelry, pottery, wood-butchery, leatherwork, inlay work, clothing, and glass-blown creations.

 There's fun for everyone, even the littlest ones, with child-friendly activities such as free pony rides, a maze, archery, a play area, and dozens of games.